Jordan PM resigns after anti-austerity protests - Journal du Cameroun

 The rallying cries by demonstrators for Mulki to step down came after the government adopted a draft income tax law and announced new price hikes based on recommendations by the International Monetary Fund.

-Protesters had vowed not to “kneel” and earned support from trade unions as well as a majority of MPs opposed to the new taxation.
+Protesters had vowed not to “kneel” and earned support from trade unions as well as a majority of MPs opposed to the new tax.

-On Saturday Mulki met with trade union representatives who demanded the income tax law be revoked, but they failed to reach an agreement.

-According to official estimates, 18.5 percent of the population is unemployed, while 20 percent are on the brink of poverty.

 The premier’s meeting with the king came hours after around 5,000 people gathered outside Mulki’s office in Amman, on the fifth consecutive day of protests.